zinx28/Fortnite-Newest-Cosmetics/README.md

 # Newest-Cosmetics
-This will be updated every update<br>
-btw i only update the readme and the code not the .json files
+This is the dev branch
 <br><br>
-Profile == 20.00
+This is the dev branch so ofc this wont be updated Profile == 20.00

 ```